Microsoft sees cloud business growth, but supply woes continue for Xbox

-BENGALURU (REUTERS) - Microsoft on Tuesday (Oct 26) forecast a strong end to the calendar year thanks to its booming cloud business but said supply chain woes will continue to dog key units such as those producing its Surface laptops and Xbox gaming consoles.
+BENGALURU • Microsoft on Tuesday forecast a strong end to the calendar year, thanks to its booming cloud business, but said supply chain woes will continue to dog key units such as those producing its Surface laptops and Xbox gaming consoles.

 The company beat Wall Street expectations for its first quarter ended Sept 30, with pandemic-induced demand for the software giant's cloud-based services driving sales.

-Contracts for cloud services provided by Microsoft, Amazon.com's AWS and Alphabet-owned Google Cloud have surged since last year when the Covid-19 pandemic shut offices and schools, pushing more activity online.
+Contracts for cloud services provided by Microsoft, Amazon's AWS and Alphabet-owned Google Cloud have surged since last year when the Covid-19 pandemic shut offices and schools, pushing more activity online.

 First-quarter revenue growth for Azure, the company's flagship cloud computing business, came in at 48 per cent in constant currency to beat analysts' estimates of 47.5 per cent, according to consensus data from Visible Alpha.